multiform-UoN/mathgeo/imteco.md

 #### Realistic Outcome for the Workshop

 This is a complex and not yet fully understood problem.
 A fully working model cannot be built in two days, so the aim of this group is to identify what is known, what remains uncertain, and to frame a roadmap for future work.
+The immediate outcome is not a model but a shared roadmap aligned with policy frameworks.
+Participants should aim to connect the scientific and modelling perspectives with the NatureScot templates, so outputs can help practitioners interpret results directly within regulatory assessments.

 The group may also wish to highlight where geomechanics, ecohydrology, and long-term feedbacks need to be integrated with simpler hydrological tools, so that Irene’s vision of a practitioner-oriented model remains grounded in the deeper physical processes.